TheDeathlyCow/more-geodes/README.md

 Each of these values are booleans and are parsed using [Boolean#parseBoolean](https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/lang/Boolean.html#parseBoolean(java.lang.String)).
 Therefore, entering anything other than a case insentive version of "true" will be interpreted as false.

+## Carpet Integration

+If you have [Carpet](https://modrinth.com/mod/carpet) mod installed, turning on the setting `moveableAmethyst` will allow you to pick up Budding blocks with silk touch and push them with pistons.

 # Translations

 If you'd like to create translations for More Geodes, the project is on [Crowdin](https://crowdin.com/project/more-geodes).
 You can also provide translations via issue or pull request if you so wish.
 Thanks for your contribution!